Created Date: 19 March 2026

 In some cases, individuals may be unfit to manage their own affairs due to age, infirmity or profligacy.
 A trust structure can allow trustees to help in the management and preservation of wealth by controlling the manner in which trust funds are spent.

 In some jurisdictions this will be critical to preserving the availability of government subsidised medical care or other sickness or disability benefits for disabled beneficiaries.
 Monies left to such beneficiaries by way of gift in a will or otherwise may form part of the beneficiary’s estate and may cause them to fall foul of means tests associated with benefits regimes.
 Monies held on discretionary trust for a beneficiary do not form part of their estate save to the amount actually paid to or for the benefit of a beneficiary in a given year.
-This allows trustees the flexibility to ensure that a beneficiary retains access to benefits programs whilst preserving the trustees’ ability to make large sums available for such a beneficiary’s care when their eligibility for government subsidised care expires.
+This allows trustees the flexibility to enable a beneficiary to retain access to benefits systems (subject to applicable local rules) whilst preserving the trustees’ ability to make large sums available for such a beneficiary’s care when their eligibility for government subsidised care expires.

 Commercial uses